 Tully seems to have both beauty and brains while Kate feels doomed to be uncool forever.
 However, Tully doesn’t have it all.
 She longs to fill the void left when her mom abandoned her, and she funnels all her feelings into ambition at work.
 Kate is equally driven, but her life looks different as she becomes a wife and mother.

-In Firefly Lane, Kristin Hannah uses her descriptive talent to share the story of three decades between friends.
+In Firefly Lane, Kristin Hannah uses the descriptive talent you know from her historical fiction books to share the story of three decades between friends.

 Stay-at-home mom Jude has always put everyone else’s needs first, including those of her twins, Mia and Zach.
 When Lexi, a former foster child, becomes close to both Mia and Zach, Jude is supportive of the relationships, but also overprotective.

 However, during senior year for the teens, a tragic accident changes everything.
 Jude’s perfect family is shattered, and their small town is torn apart.
-Blame is placed on Lexi, and she gives up everything meaningful in her life to leave town.
+Lexi is blamed, and she gives up everything meaningful in her life to leave town.

 However, when Lexi returns a few years later, she demands a reckoning.
 Will Jude be able to forgive Lexi, and herself?